I am a senior software engineer at Square, where I am developing a public API for Appointments.

-My previous work at Ibotta used machine learning to improve fraud detection, content personalization, and user churn.
-Prior to Ibotta I worked at Pivotal Labs, Automated Insights, and the Lawrence Livermore National Laboratory.
+Before Square, I worked on computer vision and machine learning for mapping and autonomous driving on the Uber ATG team.
+Prior to that, I used machine learning to improve fraud detection, content personalization, and user churn at Ibotta.
+Other previous employers include Pivotal Labs, Automated Insights, and the Lawrence Livermore National Laboratory.

 For additional information, including a copy of my résumé or CV, email me.